open-contracting-extensions/public-private-partnerships/docs/framework.md

 #### VII.1.1.
 Structured tariff and pricing information

- Structured information on the tariffs defined in the contract should be provided in the `contract/tariffs` section of an OCDS release and subsequent revisions to tariffs can be provided in the `implementation/tariffs` section of an OCDS release.
+Structured information on the tariffs defined in the contract should be provided in the `contract/tariffs` section and subsequent revisions to tariffs can be provided in the `implementation/tariffs` section.

 Information on who pays the tariff can be modelled using a `dimension` in cases where different charges apply to different parties.